preciousadeniyi/geometric-consciousness/README.md

 # A Geometric Framework for Consciousness and AGI

+# This project presents a novel geometric framework for artificial consciousness, proposing that qualia emerges from specific topological conditions in a curved 'meaning-space' rather than from computational scale.
+It challenges current paradigms in AGI development."

 This repository contains a theoretical framework for understanding consciousness and designing Artificial General Intelligence (AGI) through principles of geometry and dynamics, rather than scale and computation.

 ## Core Principles